-The Company estimated its remuneration to employees amounting to \$6,645 thousand and \$13,343 thousand, as well as it directors' \$26,578 thousand and \$53,372 thousand for the years 2022 and 2021, respectively.
+The Company estimated its remuneration to employees amounting to \$12,190 thousand and \$6,645 thousand, as well as it directors' \$54,856 thousand and \$26,578 thousand for the years 2023 and 2022, respectively.
 The estimated amounts mentioned above are based on the net profit before tax of each respective ending period, multiplied by the percentage of the remuneration to employees and directors as specified in the Company's article.
 The estimations are recorded under operating expenses and cost.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2022 and 2021.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2023 and 2022.
 The aforementioned remuneration to employees and directors are consistent to the estimated amounts disclosed in the Company's consolidated financial statements.

-(u) Non-operating income and expenses
+(v) Non-operating income and expenses